 Pressing the AIR button toggles between ON and OFF for the calibration expiration date setting.
-The default setting for ATEX/IECEx/UKEX specification is "ON".

-"END" appears and the display returns to the calibration expiration date setting menu.
+The default setting for ATEX/IECEx specification is "ON". - Press the MODE button."END" appears and the display returns to the calibration expiration date setting menu.